-Glitzy memoir - I can't really call it a documentary - about Robert Evans, a legendary figure in Hollywood who, in short order, progressed from retailer of ladies' pants, to clean-cut movie star, to studio executive who single-handedly saved Paramount Pictures from ruin, to an independent producer living the fast life, to a tragic figure befallen by scandal, drugs, and failure.
+Glitzy memoir – I can't really call it a documentary – about Robert Evans, a legendary figure in Hollywood who, in short order, progressed from retailer of ladies' pants to clean-cut movie star to studio executive who single-handedly saved Paramount Pictures to an independent producer living the fast life to a tragic figure befallen by scandal, drugs, and failure.

 In the end, I'd rather have seen a documentary about the making of Evans's movies instead of the opaque and self-aggrandizing producer himself.
 The only real impression that I walked away with is that the man owes his entire career to the kindness of strangers and to several spectacularly well-timed lucky breaks.